Chelev: Rabbinical interpretation

 The punishment for eating chelev bemeizid (on purpose) is kareth (exclusion from the after life).
 The atonement for eating it by mistake is to bring a korban hattath (atonement sacrifice).

 The prohibition on chelev is only regarding those animal types which were used as a korban: cattle, sheep and goat, which are the only kosher domestic livestock.
 Fats from avians and deer may be eaten, and different types of bovinae are in a state of doubt.

 Rabbi Abraham Isaac Kook suggested that the prohibition of chelev reminds us that we may only take the lives of domesticated animals for our essential needs.
 "We are permitted to slaughter these animals for their meat, to give us energy and strength, but … we should not kill them merely for the pleasure of eating their fatty meat, so pleasurable to the palate of the gastronome."

 In order that fat should be considered chelev it must look like a sheet of fats, like a thick fibrous skin that can be removed (see picture).
-Some tendons and muscles are also removed due to the rabbinic law, since they are neighboring and resolving some chelev.
+Some tendons and muscles are also removed due to the rabbinic law, since they are neighboring and resolving some chelev, namely the sciatic nerve.

 The chelev must be removed by a qualified menaker in a process called nikkur (surgical removal).